 KING 5 was the media sponsor of this event.
 In the week leading up to the benefit concert, we profiled stories of Residency students (former and current) to gain excitement for the concert and to raise awareness for the organization.
 MC TALK performed one of my favorite songs, “Shinin” on New Day Northwest.
 We also featured a story about the program, including one of the teaching artists Jace ECAj, on KING 5 Evening.
 KING 5 also profiled Travis Thompson from Burien, a former Residency student that is making a name for himself nationally.

 The Big Night was here!
 An Evening with The Residency celebrated five years of the innovative program that provides access and opportunity to aspiring young hip hop artists.
 The evening, featuring Residency student performances and guest speakers raised over $500,000 to support the ongoing growth and expansion of The Residency.
 Macklemore headlined the show, with featured special guests joining him including Black Stax, Travis Thompson, Brandon Marsalis, Paris Alexa, Sir Mix-a-lot and Residency students and alumni on stage.
 This was a fundraising party unlike anything I’d been apart of before.
 There was no raise the paddle or silent auction items to bid on.
-Macklemore gave a speech of a lifetime that was followed by a simple text to donate as the community came together with one shared goal…the music.
+Guests were generously donating funds without the expectation they would take home a silent auction item or go on a fancy trip in exchange for their donation.
+How pure is that?
+That, my friends, is truly a community coming together with a common thread of their love for music to help other members in the community without all of the traditional fundraiser auction “pomp and circumstance”.
+Macklemore gave a speech of a lifetime that was followed by a simple text to donate as the community came together with one shared goal…the music and the youth.

-I am so grateful to my long list of friends and family that took time out of their schedules to help volunteer as volunteer staff for this nearly 3,000 person event.
+I am so grateful to my long list of friends and family that took time out of their schedules to help volunteer as volunteer staff for this nearly 3,000 person sold-out event.
 My MVPs of the day included my son Jakob, my cousin Emma, and their two friends McCabe and Gabe.
 My crew of four worked all day and all night doing any job that needed to be done, including cleaning up post after-party.
 The concert was their pay-off and I know they had the times of their lives.
 McCabe will always be able to tell the story of the time he held Macklemore as he surfed the crowd at the Paramount.
 But I also hope they learned that volunteering is fun and is rewarding.
 Because you know what?
 It is.
 Being of service to others is the most valuable skill I have learned in my 44 years of life.
+You don’t have to be rich to donate, even if all you can donate is your time or a set of certain skills.
 As my dad always says, “It’s really hard to feel sorry for yourself and help someone else out at the same time.”